pubkey/rxdb/docs-src/docs/migration-schema.md

 # Add the migration plugin

-To enable the data migration, you have to add the `migration` plugin.
+To enable the data migration, you have to add the `migration-schema` plugin.

 ```ts
 import { addRxPlugin } from 'rxdb';